-Every year during the fall, the leaves start to turn brown and drop to the ground.
-Although, the red, yellow and orange leaves make for a beautiful sight, fall is the worst time of year for clogged outdoor drains.
-Don’t let decomposing leaves, mulch, and grass clippings wreak havoc on your yard this year.
-Let us help you prepare in advance to protect the health of your drains!
+Every year during the fall, leaves start to turn all sorts of beautiful colors and drop to the ground.
+Although, the red, yellow and orange leaves make for a beautiful sight, autumn is the worst time of year for clogged outdoor drains.
+Don’t let decomposing leaves, mulch, and grass clippings wreak havoc on your yard drains this year.
+Let us help you prepare in advance to keep your outside drain from clogging with leaves.

 Effects of Clogged Outdoor Drains

 A clogged outdoor drain is similar to that of a clogged indoor drain.
 When an outdoor drain is blocked by leaves, rainwater has nowhere to go, resulting in flooding in your yard.